menu

 1. Fewer IT specialists with basic skills are needed

-Having a basic knowledge of IT is nothing unusual nowadays, especially among Millennials, not to mention Generation Z. As our lives become increasingly digitised, IT-related skills are also gaining importance and becoming more essential, which, of course, also influences the workforce.
+Having a basic knowledge of IT is nothing unusual nowadays, especially among Millennials, not to mention Generation Z.

-This means that most systems with low to medium complexity are usually intuitive enough to be handled without any extensive technological training.
 However, specialists who have more experience in dealing with various software solutions are often much more capable of configuring and running them on their own, with minimal support.

-With the recent focus on self-service apps (allowing users to handle many tasks on their own, without having to bother the IT department), automating repetitive processes and facilitating complex operations have gained priority.
+With the recent focus on self-service apps (allowing users to handle many tasks on their own without having to bother the IT department), automating repetitive processes and facilitating complex operations have gained priority.

 As a result, fewer IT specialists with superficial skills and basic qualifications are needed, which also increases an organisation’s overall working efficiency.